ENG | Raspberry Pi Pico, MicroPython, and Sitronix ST7567 display

 # code found on github.
 Written mostly to avoid GPL licensed code.

-# You may need to set elecvolt and regratio to drive your screen properly
+# You may need to set electronic volume (contrast) and regulator ratio to drive your

-# NOTE: With flipX=True, flipY=False framebuffer start is off by a few pixels maybe
+# * With flipX=True, flipY=False framebuffer start is off by 4 pixels because

-# because display is 132 pixels wide according do driver datasheet, but it's
+# display memory has 132 columns according to driver datasheet, but display

-# not in reality.
-One flip is awlays needed for valid orientation.
+# * One flip is always needed for valid orientation.

-# NOTE: Some drivers have staged init issuing several 0x28 commands with 50ms delay.
+# * Some drivers have staged init issuing several 0x28 commands with 50ms delay.

 import time